-“Is there a plan to get to zero carbon for the UK?” explains what is happening in the UK now, until the UK’s Net Zero Strategy is released in the run up to COP26.
-So currently there is no integrated government plan for the UK to get to net zero, but 78% reduction in CO2 emission is now enshrined in law.
+“Is there a plan to get to zero carbon for the UK?” explains what is happening in the UK now.
+Currently there is no integrated government plan for the UK to get to net zero, until the UK’s Net Zero Strategy is released in the run up to COP26, but 78% reduction in CO2 emission is now enshrined in law.

 While the UK Government currently doesn’t have a plan, full plans do exist for the UK, partial plans also exist for the UK and the world more widely.

 We feel that the “Centre for Alternative Technologies’ Zero Carbon Britain” plan is a good middle ground balancing behaviour change to reduce the need to emit greenhouse gases with rapid deployment of existing technologies to save/generate energy and changes in land us to absorb increasing amounts of carbon dioxide.
 Their report is worth reading for the detailed studies they have done taking weather data over 10 years to show how the lights will stay on.

 In November 2020 the UK Government published the “10 Point Green Plan“, rather than a plan it is a collection 10 plans for area which the government is going to focus on to get to net zero.

 In 2020 Bill Gates published his book “How to avoid a climate disaster“, which sets out his vision of how the world can get to net zero.
-The book highlights how a number of as yet unproven technologies can get the world to net zero.
+The book highlights how a number of as often unproven technologies can get the world to net zero.
 His plan puts its faith in new technologies and businesses to allow us to carry on “business as usual”.
 While we don’t agree with the whole policy the book is a very thorough analysis of many of the challenges facing the world and many of the technologies mentioned will either be part of the solution or are tackling major challenges which need to be overcome, so if not that technology then how.